 Leaders in every industry find a way to become the chess player, not the chess piece.
-Finding business success is not only about creating value, it’s about monitoring the trends and anticipating the challenges coming down the pike.
+Finding business success is about creating value, monitoring trends, and anticipating the challenges coming down the pike.

-Let’s look at the factors most people fail to anticipate.
-I boil it down to what I call the 7 Business Triggers.
+Let’s look at the factors most people fail to anticipate: the Seven Business Triggers.
 Think of these like big red reset buttons with the uncanny ability to wipe out established businesses – and sometimes entire industries – almost overnight.
 They can be the start of a crisis, or they can be the start of limitless opportunities.
-This series dives deep into these business triggers and how you can leverage them for success, not succumb to a catastrophe.

 Business trigger #1: a change in your competition

 The first business trigger that guarantees painful loss is a change in competition.
 The examples of this happening are endless.

 You can be the Blockbuster Video of your industry, thinking you’ve got the market cornered.
 Then, in the blink of an eye, you’re a non-factor because you failed to acknowledge an emerging competitor’s appeal and added value and didn’t provide more value than them.